betselotz/MTB-Illumina-WGS-Analysis/README.md

 done
 ```

-# MAFFT
+# 12️⃣ Multiple Sequence Alignment with MAFFT
-MAFFT v7.490 does not accept multiple input files on the command line.
-It expects a single FASTA file containing all sequences.
-Passing multiple paths causes it to think the filenames are options.

-The correct approach is to merge all consensus FASTAs into one file, then run MAFFT on that single file.
+MAFFT v7.490 requires **a single FASTA file** as input.
+It **cannot take multiple FASTA files** on the command line directly, otherwise it interprets filenames as options.

+---

-Step 1: Merge all consensus FASTAs
+##### Step 1: Merge all consensus FASTAs
+Combine all individual consensus sequences into one multi-FASTA file:

 ```bash
 cat consensus_sequences/*.fasta > consensus_sequences/all_consensus.fasta
 ```
-Step 2: Run MAFFT
+##### Step 2: Run MAFFT
+Perform multiple sequence alignment on the merged file:
 ```bash
 mafft --auto --reorder --thread -1 consensus_sequences/all_consensus.fasta > consensus_sequences/aligned_consensus.fasta
 ```

- Step 3: Verify
+##### Step 3: Verify the alignment
+Quickly inspect the top of the aligned FASTA:
 ```bash
 head consensus_sequences/aligned_consensus.fasta
 ```

-📖 References
+# 📖 References

 WHO.
 Catalogue of mutations in MTBC and their association with drug resistance, 2nd ed, 2023.